 Day 3 : Tokyo - Mt Fuji - Kawaguchiko

 Board the coach to leave Tokyo for the beautiful region of Mt.Fuji.
 On arrival at the pretty town of Kawaguchiko, visit the Fuji Sengen Shrine, the starting point for the traditional pilgrimage to the mountain.
-The trip includes a cablecar ride to Mt Tenjo, for wonderful views of the nearby lakes and Mt.Fuji.
-Take a boat trip on Lake Kawaguchi, and take in the spectacular scenery.
-After lunch, drive up to the “5th station” halfway up Mt.Fuji (if winter snow makes the route impossible, the coach will proceed to the highest possible point.)
+The trip includes a cablecar ride to Mt Tenjo for wonderful views of the nearby lakes and Mt.Fuji.
+Take a boat trip on Lake Kawaguchi (also known as Kawaguchiko), and take in the spectacular scenery.
+After lunch, drive up to the “5th station” halfway up Mt.Fuji (if winter snow makes the route impossible, the coach will proceed to the highest possible point.).
 Return to Kawaguchiko, to our ryokan (Japanese inn) in Kawaguchiko so that you can enjoy its onsen (public hot spring bath) and Japanese dinner.

-Leave early today for the drive to Kyoto (130km) in time for a full day tour of the city.
-Kyoto was the country’s capital from 794 to 1868, and because it escaped bombing during WW2, historic buildings are preserved and many temples and shrines in the city are designated a UNESCO World Heritage site.
+From April 2020: Leave early today for the drive to Kyoto (130km) in time for a full-day tour of the city.
+Kyoto was the country’s capital from 794 to 1868, and because it escaped bombing during WW2, historic buildings are preserved.
+Many temples and shrines in the city are designated a UNESCO World Heritage site.
 With the local guide visit Kinkakuji (the Golden Pavilion), Fushimi Inari and the Imperial Palace.
 Visit the Gion area of Kyoto, well-known for its traditional streets and sights of maiko (apprentice geisha).

 Day 6 : Kyoto - Nara - Osaka

-We head for Arashiyama, a peaceful refuge amid nature on the outskirts of Kyoto.
-Visit the Tenryuji Temple – one of the “five major Zen temples of Kyoto” and a UNESCO World Heritage Site – and the bamboo forest.
-Then leave for the nearby city of Nara, which was also an ancient capital, to visit the Todaiji Temple with its giant Buddha statue.
-After lunch (included), continue to Horyuji Temple on the outkirts of Nara, a World Heritage site.
+All departures: After, leave for the nearby city of Nara, once a capital of Japan.
+Visit Nara’s Todaiji Temple with its giant Buddha statue.
+After lunch (included), continue to Horyuji Temple on the outskirts of Nara, a World Heritage site.
 Its main pagoda is one of the oldest wooden buildings in the world.
-Then continue to Osaka, the second city of Japan.
+Continue to Osaka, the second city of Japan.
 In the evening visit Dotonbori, a district of bright lights, nightlife and plenty of restaurants.

 Day 7 : Osaka - Himeji - Engyo-ji - Okayama

-We leave for Himeji, and visit its immense castle which has been carefully restored.
-Then a cablecar ride up Mt.Shosha, to see the Engyo-ji temple complex with over a thousand years of history, where the film “The Last Samurai” was shot.
+We leave for Himeji and visit its immense castle which has been carefully restored.
+After, take a cablecar ride up Mt.Shosha.
+At the top, see the Engyo-ji temple complex with over a thousand years of history, where the film “The Last Samurai” was shot.
 Lunch included at a local restaurant.
-Then continue to Okayama to visit Korakuen, one of the most beautiful gardens in Japan, with its lakes, waterfalls and traditional teahouses.
+Continue to Okayama to visit Korakuen, one of the most beautiful gardens in Japan, with its lakes, waterfalls and traditional teahouses.
 Overnight in Okayama.

 Day 8 : Okayama - Kurashiki - Hiroshima

 Leave for Kurashiki, and time for a stroll around this city’s well-preserved historic centre.
 Continue to Hiroshima, and visit the Peace Memorial and Peace Museum commemorating the atomic bomb which fell on the city in 1945.
-A little way outside the city, take the short ferry ride to the small island of Miyajima, with its Shinto shrine of Itsukushima dedicated to the guardian of the seas, built partially over the water.
-After a stroll around and time to find lunch, return to Hiroshima.
+A little way outside the city, take the short ferry ride to the small island of Miyajima to see its Shinto shrine of Itsukushima dedicated to the guardian of the seas, built partially over the water.
+After a stroll around and some time to find lunch, return to Hiroshima.
 Dinner and overnight in Hiroshima.